davidtheclark/react-displace/README.md

 react-displace is a "higher order component": a function that takes your component as an argument and returns a new component that includes your component wrapped in some special functionality.

-It has a simple signature
+It has a simple signature:

 ```js
 displace(YourComponent[, options])